theosanderson/chronumental/README.md

 ```

 ### Similar tools
 [TreeTime](https://github.com/neherlab/treetime) is a much more advanced tool for inferring time trees.
-If you have a dataset of thousands rather than millions of nodes you are best off trying it.
+If you have a dataset of <10,000 rather than millions of nodes you are best off trying it.